 Heijunka to Eliminate Causes of Unevenness

-	In most businesses our management are measured by their ability to meet

-	production targets, so at the end of the month there is a mad rush to

-	meet or exceed these targets, with an even bigger drive at the end of

-	the financial year!
+In most businesses, our management is measured by their ability to meet production targets, so at the end of the month there is a mad rush to meet or exceed these targets, with an even bigger drive at the end of the financial year!

-	This typical “hockey stick” pattern is seen in so many companies, but we

-	still do it knowing that it is generating problems.
+This typical “hockey stick” pattern is seen in so many companies, but we still do it knowing that it is generating problems.

 We then compound the problems further, the finished stock typically contains slow moving items or items that are approaching their “expiry” so we use sales incentives to try to shift them, typically creating even more fluctuations in our demand.

 The failure of the company to be able to really deliver to the customer what they want when they want it means that the customers put unrealistic demands on their suppliers, ordering excessive quantities at shortened lead times, expecting failure.
 However when you do meet the dates you are asked to hold delivery as it is not needed for a few weeks yet!
 Meanwhile another customer is screaming for delivery of a product that you have not even started yet.